Packing list suggestions

 Where to begin

-- Passport that does NOT EXPIRE any sooner than 6 months after your travel date!
+- Valid Passport (For Nicaragua, it must NOT EXPIRE any sooner than 6 months after your travel date)

 - Driver’s License (if you plant to rent a car or motorbike during your trip, this is essential).